maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 **AMD Display Core**, often shortened to DC, is kernel display code inside `amdgpu`.
 It translates DRM display state into AMD display-pipeline state.

 **DMCUB**, also called **DMUB** in interfaces and logs, is a display microcontroller block.
 It runs AMD display firmware.
 The driver uses this path for some display features and commands.
-DMCUB does not receive every rendered pixel, so it does not belong in every rendering call.
+Rendered pixels travel through buffer storage and display scanout, while DMCUB handles selected display work.

 The final path uses the **eDP** protocol.
 The physical eDP link carries its data stream to the laptop panel.